Simone3/SoftwareReleasesHelper/README.md

 #### Extra configuration

 Fields:
-- `test-mode`: if `true` all connectors are mocked and therefore no Jenkins, Git or Maven operations will be actually performed (default `false`)
+- `test-mode`: if `true` all connectors are mocked and therefore no Jenkins, Git, Maven or operating system operations will be actually executed (default `false`)
 - `print-passwords`: if `true` passwords will be displayed on screen (default `false`)
 - `optional-pre-selected-category-index`: the user won't be prompted for category selection but instead taken directly to the specified index (optional)
 - `optional-pre-selected-project-indices`: the user won't be prompted for projects selection but instead taken directly to the specified index(es) (optional)